judikdavid/webperformance/README.md

 - Gives you a flame chart
 - Look for long tasks that are holding the main thread and lower fps, indicated with a red corner mark
+- You can also save and load these charts as JSON

 **Code coverage**